insomnia1996/LossAttack/readme.md

 You can configure the model in `config.ini`

-### LossAttack
+### KLAttack
 To attack the trained target parser above, please run:

 ```sh
 $ python run.py --mode=blackbox
 ```
 Make sure the configuration file has the option `blackbox_method` and is set to `substitute`.
-* If you want to change the attack corpus, please change the corpus loaded in line 30 in LossAttack/LossAttack/cmds/attack.py to `config.ftrain/fdev/ftest`.
+* If you want to change the attack corpus, please change the corpus loaded in line 30 in KLAttack/KLAttack/cmds/attack.py to `config.ftrain/fdev/ftest`.
 Also make sure the configuration `blackbox_index` is set to the correspoding `train/dev/test`.

 ### Input Reconstruction
 To train the Bi-TIR with attacked sentences, please run: